-Learn how to crochet magic circle to start your crochet in the round.
-Sometimes referred to as the magic ring, the magic circle technique will allow you to close up the hole created of crocheting in the round.
+Learn how to crochet magic circle to start your crochet project in the round.
+The magic circle technique is sometimes referred to as the magic ring, or magic loop.
+Whatever you call this method, it allows you to close up the hole when crocheting in the round.

-Like most of us, I learned to start a crochet hat with a number of chains, often three.
-Then to join them, slip stitch the last chain you made to the first to make a circle.
+Like most of us, I learned to start a crochet hat with a specific number of chains, usually three to five.
+Then to join them, slip stitch the last chain you made to the starting chain to make a circle.
 Finally, you begin crocheting into the center of the circle you created.

-The magic circle can be used with any stitch.
+You can use the magic circle with any stitch.
 In this tutorial I’ve used it with double crochets.
 To use it with single crochet or half double crochet, just use one chain before you start crocheting them.

 You can get a peek at the little Toddler Sun Hat I crocheted for my youngest.
 I used the magic circle, it’s my favorite way to start a hat.